Skip to main content

 State Schema Design

-Define the data the agent carries through its workflow.
-For LangGraph, this is a typed TypeScript or Python dataclass.
-For multi-agent systems, define what each agent produces and what the next agent consumes.
-Ambiguous state leads to hallucinated handoffs.
+We define the data the agent carries through its workflow as typed schemas — Python dataclasses for LangGraph, TypeScript interfaces for JS runtimes.
+For multi-agent systems, we explicitly define what each agent produces and what the next one consumes, eliminating hallucinated handoffs.

 HITL Checkpoint Mapping

-Identify the steps where a human must approve, correct, or redirect before the agent continues.
-These are not failures — they are the designed boundary between what agents should do autonomously and what carries too much risk to automate.
+We identify every point in the workflow where a human must approve or redirect before the agent continues.
+These aren't design compromises — they're the engineered boundary between what's safe to automate and what carries too much risk to run unsupervised.

 Evaluation Harness

-Build the test suite before the agent goes to production.
-Agent evals measure task completion rates, tool call accuracy, and failure modes — not just LLM output quality.
-We use LangSmith and custom evaluation datasets built from real task examples.
+We build the test suite before the agent goes to production, measuring task completion rates, tool call accuracy, and failure modes — not just output quality.
+Evaluation datasets are built from real task examples, not synthetic prompts.

 Production Instrumentation